matrix-org/synapse/docs/admin_api/rooms.md

 ## Undoing room deletions

 *Note*: This guide may be outdated by the time you read it.
-By nature of room shutdowns being performed at the database level, the structure can and does change without notice.
+By nature of room deletions being performed at the database level, the structure can and does change without notice.

-First, it's important to understand that a room shutdown is very destructive.
-Undoing a shutdown is not as simple as pretending it never happened - work has to be done to move forward instead of resetting the past.
+First, it's important to understand that a room deletion is very destructive.
+Undoing a deletion is not as simple as pretending it never happened - work has to be done to move forward instead of resetting the past.
 In fact, in some cases it might not be possible to recover at all: